PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 ## 2) Yelp Regression Project
-Now, we're introduced to TOPIC it's time ground down these fundamental by doing a workshop.
+Now, we're introduced to TOPIC it's time ground down these fundamentals by doing a workshop.
 Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the first module: **Logistic Regression**.

 ## 3) Oosterhout Dataset: Classification